Nyquist’s penalty shot in OT lifts Blue Jackets past Leafs

-TORONTO (AP) — Gustav Nyquist scored on a penalty shot 1:57 inot overtime to give the Columbus Blue Jackets a 4-3 victory over the Toronto Maple Leafs on Monday night.
+TORONTO (AP) — Gustav Nyquist couldn’t recall getting a penalty shot in overtime before.

+He scored on his chance 1:57 into the extra period Monday night, giving the Columbus Blue Jackets a 4-3 victory over the Toronto Maple Leafs.

+“I think that’s my first one,” Nyquist said.
+“So it felt nice to put that one in.”

 Riley Nash, Pierre-Luc Dubois and Alexander Wennberg scored in regulation for Columbus, and Nick Foligno had two assists.
 Joonas Korpisalo stopped 28 shots.